nagix/mt3d-plugin-precipitation/README.md

 ![Screenshot](https://nagix.github.io/mt3d-plugin-precipitation/screenshot1.jpg)

+Precipitation plugin is used in [Mini Tokyo 3D Live Demo](https://minitokyo3d.com).

 ## How to Use

 First, load the Mini Tokyo 3D and this plugin within the `<head>` element of the HTML file.